flimflam-austin/hugo-cms-test/_unsorted/json_exports/cleanerV2/03_output_processedmd/quickreads/20180418-18-05-18-markle-quotes-friday.md

 background_image: >-
   https://smarthernews.com/wp-content/uploads/2018/05/lesly-juarez-220845-unsplash-scaled.jpg
 card_1:
-  card_text: "Meghan Markle:  \nIn Her Own Words\n---------------------------------\n\n> **“It means that a wife is equal to her husband, a sister to her brother.
-Not better, not worsea\x14they are equal.”**\n> \n> Markle, on what it meant to her when, at 11, her letter to Proctor & Gamble led them to change their ad from \"women all over America are fighting greasy pots and pans\" to \"people all over America are fighting greasy pots and pans.\""
+  card_text: "Meghan Markle:  nIn Her Own Wordsn---------------------------------nn> **“It means that a wife is equal to her husband, a sister to her brother.
+Not better, not worseax14they are equal.”**n> n> Markle, on what it meant to her when, at 11, her letter to Proctor & Gamble led them to change their ad from "women all over America are fighting greasy pots and pans" to "people all over America are fighting greasy pots and pans.""
   card_citation: ''
 card_2:
   card_text: >-